UndeadBlow/ICNet-tensorflow/README.md

-# ICNet_tensorflow
+# ICNet Tensorflow

-This a fork from (https://github.com/UndeadBlow/ICNet-tensorflow) repository.
+This is fork from (https://github.com/hellochick/ICNet-tensorflow) repository.
 Some features were added, some removed.
 I've created that fork for myself, but maybe you will find it usefull too, because that version is more for training from scratch, while original repo more for inference.

-## Differences with original (Important!!!)
+I tried to create system that looks more like Tensorflow Models Object Detection API.

+ICNet original paper: https://arxiv.org/abs/1704.08545.
+Also check citation in the end.

+## Features of that repository

 Here is only list of changes.
 How to use them see below or in code directly.